-My journey with food began with a clear realization that the only way of living that has sense and meaning to me is to do something that I totally love with all my heart.
-The answer was very simple to me – cooking.
-Since that day I had a very firm decision to drop the job that I didn’t like and start cooking for living.
-I didn’t know how to yet, but I wanted to reach an audience much bigger than just friends and family.
-Long story short, that took me to having a business that is now six years old and is known as Two Tablespoons.
-It took different shapes throughout the years and now exists in the form of two vegetarian/vegan cafes located in New York City.
-It was build with hard work and dedication of my business partner and mine.
-We had one mission in mind - serving wholesome, healthy, clean vegetarian and vegan food to public.
+My journey with food began with a clear realization that the only way of living that has sense and meaning to me is doing something that I totally love with all my heart.
+The answer was very simple – cooking.
+Since that day I had a very firm decision to drop the job that I didn’t like and start cooking for a living.
+I wanted to reach an audience bigger than just friends and family.
+Long story short, together with my wonderful business partner George we started a business that is now eight years old and is known as Two Tablespoons.
+It exists in the form of two vegetarian/vegan cafes located in New York City.
 It is an exciting ongoing journey with its ups and downs, challenges and rewards.

-As the business started growing, I started to be less engaged with the cooking part, and getting more engaged with running the business.
-This is when I decided, that I need to find a new way of realizing my creative power through food.
-Immediately life gave a chance.
-I started to get invitations to cook at various retreats.
+As the business began growing, I started to be less engaged with the cooking part, and more engaged with running the operations.
+This is when I felt the need to find a new creative outlet.
+Soon enough I started to get invitations to cook at retreats and gatherings.

-Cooking for retreats brings me a lot of joy, because aside from cooking I also get to experience people.
-To see how much joy and pleasure the food brings them, how they share their smiles and conversations over food.
-That is the part that is as important for me as the cooking process.
+Cooking for retreats brings me fulfillment, because I get to experience people.
+Seeing how much joy and pleasure food brings, how people share warmth and conversations over food, is an important part of my work as a chef .

-I also believe that eating healthy should not become a dogma or a believe system.
+I believe that eating healthy should not become a dogma.
 It is a path of self-inquiry that is individual to each one of us.
-What may suit for one man’s diet may bring harm to the other.
+What may suit one man’s diet may bring harm to the other.
 I always keep my mind flexible in the definition of healthy.

-I have travelled around the world and collected a lot of ideas and inspiration from colorful ethnic cuisines, which I bring to my cooking.
-I am very keen on making food that is not only beneficial for the body, but exciting for the senses as well.
+I travelled around the world and collected a lot of ideas and inspiration from colorful ethnic cuisines.
+I am very keen on making food that is not only beneficial to the body, but exciting to the senses as well.
 Food is a multidimensional expression for me, and a multidimensional experience for those who enjoy it.
 Food is about togetherness, joy, celebration, vitality and life!